hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/participant-values.yaml`` as follows:

 - Replace ``TARGET_CLUSTER`` in the `globalDomain.url` entry with |cn_cluster|, per the cluster to which you are connecting.
-- Replace ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.
+- Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.

 An SV node includes a validator app so you also need to configure that.
 Please modify the file ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/validator-values.yaml`` as follows:

 - Replace all instances of ``TARGET_CLUSTER`` with |cn_cluster|, per the cluster to which you are connecting.
 - Replace ``SV_WALLET_USER_ID`` with the user ID in your IAM that you want to use to log into the wallet as the SV party.
 Note that this should be the full user id, e.g., ``auth0|43b68e1e4978b000cefba352``, *not* only the suffix ``43b68e1e4978b000cefba352``
-- Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document.
-For auth0, that should be achieved by replacing ``YOUR_INSTANCE_NAME`` with your instance name in auth0.
+- Update the `auth.jwksUrl` entry to point to your auth provider's JWK set document by replacing ``OIDC_AUTHORITY_URL`` with your auth provider's OIDC URL, as explained above.

 The private and public key for your SV are defined in a K8s secret.
 If you haven't done so yet, please first follow the instructions in